lonkelle/lonkelle/README.md

 - 💬 Ask me about anything jailed iOS (I probably have an answer for you)
 - 📫 How to reach me: [`twitter.com/lonkles`](https://twitter.com/lonkelle)
 - 😄 Pronouns: They / Them
-- ⚡ Fun fact: I'm probably undiagnosed autistic (for multiple reasons) but it's so late in my adult life that it's impossible to try to get a real diagnosis (I've been masking for too long)
+- ⚡ Fun fact: I'm probably undiagnosed autistic (for multiple reasons) but it's so late in my adult life that it's impossible to try to get a real diagnosis (I've been masking for so long) - but I will try to get one when my life's a bit more stable financially.

 [![GitHub Activity](https://github-readme-stats.vercel.app/api?username=Lonkle&count_private=true&theme=dark&show_icons=true&icon_color=0BE7EE&hide_border=true)](https://github.com/anuraghazra/github-readme-stats)